Can You Put Holes in Apartment Walls? A Guide for Renters

 Can Landlord Charge for Nail Holes?

 A landlord can charge for nail holes or they may deduct a portion of the tenant’s security deposit to repair wall damage.
 However, not all landlords will actually charge for nail holes, especially if the holes are very small or unnoticeable.
-You can check your lease for more details.
+You can check your lease agreement for more details.

 Do You Need to Fill Holes When Moving?

 When you move out of an apartment, you will typically need to fill any holes that you’ve put into the walls.
 However, some landlords are lenient or have different policies, and may not require you to fill any small holes (such as nail-holes).
-Consult your lease or landlord to get clarity on the expectations.
+Consult your rental contract or landlord to get clarity on the expectations.

 Can I Replace the Shower Head in My Apartment?